Building Your Car’s Winter Survival Kit

-While you’re unlikely to be stranded for too long on the side of a major highway, this may not be the case in the wilderness on your way to the family cabin.
 You can never be too prepared when it comes to Minnesota temperatures.
-Temperatures frequently drop to single digits and below zero- don’t get caught without adequate food, water, and tools.
-Your kit, at a minimum, should last you 72 hours.
+Temperatures frequently drop to single digits and below zero.
+In fact, there are a number of natural disasters Minnesota is at risk for.
+Don’t get caught without adequate food, water, and tools.
+The kit in your car should last for at least 72 hours.

 - Can opener